-Cash and cash equivalents have a maturity of less than three months, are readily convertible to cash and are subject to an insignificant risk of changes in value.
+Cash and cash equivalents with a maturity of less than three months are readily convertible to cash and are subject to an insignificant risk of changes in value.
 The carrying amount of these assets approximates their fair value.

-Amounts owed by Group undertakings represent surplus cash remitted to Yorkshire Electricity Group plc ("YEG"), a fellow company in the Northern Powergrid Group, and invested to generate a market rate of return.
-This is repayable on demand from YEG.
+Amounts owed by Group undertakings represent surplus cash remitted to Yorkshire Electricity Group plc ("YEG"), a fellow company in the Northern Powergrid Group, and invested to generate a market rate of return for the Company.
+These amounts are repayable on demand by YEG.